piyush-singh07/aws-boot-s3/README.md

 # aws-boot-s3

-## deployment of a sample spring boot application in linux ec2 instance and S3 .
+## 1. Deployment of a sample spring boot application in linux ec2 instance and S3 .
 ### Install java on linux EC2
   **In order to install java 11:** sudo amazon-linux-extras install java-openjdk11